ShengHuaWu/SHYouTube/README.md

 ## Future work
 Probably, we can store the video at the temporary directory of the device.
 Furthermore, we can set this class as a property of the _NSManagedObject_ subclass.

+## Submodule
+This project is used to be a submodule of [GitSubmoduleInstallation](https://github.com/ShengHuaWu/GitSubmoduleInstallation).